botswana-harvard/django-paginator/README.md

         ajCall.done(function ( data ) {

+            // the "page" of the queryset
             var object_list = JSON.parse( data.object_list );
-            var paginator = JSON.parse( data.paginator );
+            // the values that the django paginator added, number, num_pages, etc var paginator = JSON.parse( data.paginator );
-            var paginator_row = data.paginator_row;
+            // rendered html of the paginator row var paginator_row = data.paginator_row;

-            // your function that handles the queryset updateMyTable( object_list );
+            // your function that handles the queryset
+            // and the table you are displaying updateMyTable( object_list );

             // django_paginator function to update paginator_row